Update Orders

 Link to section

-To add a field to an order, send an UpdateOrder request with a sparse Order object that contains the changes you want to make.
+To add a property to an open order, send an UpdateOrder request with a sparse Order object that contains the changes you want to make.
 Your sparse Order requires the following:

 The following request adds an additional line item to an order with the given UID: